 Okay friends, let’s talk Forest School for the 2019-2020 school year.
 There are going to be two ongoing classes that meet every week from September to June.
 Both will follow a traditional school year with school breaks.

 This program will be for children ages 3 to 6.
 This is the original CITW class — (the “OG” if you will) and she is filled to the brim with magical child-led education.
 We follow an emergent curriculum that surrenders to the interests of the children as we aide in discovery and learning.
-This is a perfect class for children who have been “red shirted” and are starting traditional kindergarten a year later.
+This is a perfect class for children who have been “redshirted” to allow for more time to mature and develop their executive function skills for another year before starting traditional kindergarten in a public school.

 Class will meet Mondays and Wednesdays 9 am to Noon.
 Registration priority will be given to children signing up for two days a week.
-We do have people that request one day, but we find that it is hard to get into a good solid rhythm and accomplish more long term projects when we only see them three hours a week.
-If the class is not full we will accept a few one day a week children.
+We do have people that request one day, but we find that it is hard to get into a good solid rhythm and accomplish more long term projects when we only see them three hours a week. .

 Tuition for Forest Kindergarten will be $175 per month.

 This program will be for children ages 7 to 12.
 This is going to be a very exciting class.
-It will also follow an emergent curriculum but we will dive way deeper into projects than the littles.
-With this class we will also be able to have guest teachers who specialize in a subject and want to share their knowledge and passion with the kids.
-For homeschooling families this class can count towards a myriad of subjects in your reports.
+We follow the children's interests by utilizing an emergent curriculum and dive deep into subjects.
+Questions will be asked, curiosity will be sparked and new passions will emerge!
+With this class we will have guest teachers who specialize in a subject and want to share their knowledge and passion with the kids.
 Every child will receive a large sketchbook on the first day of class.
 As we go through the year this will turn into a text book of sorts, but of their own making.
 All projects and findings will be recorded, sketches will be drawn, research will be done.
 Poems, facts and diagrams oh my!
 By the end of the year they will get to bring home a work of art nature journal that they will be so very proud of.
+For homeschooling families this class can count towards a myriad of subjects in your reports.

 Class will meet every Thursday 9 am to 2 pm.
-The longer day will allow for children to bond with each other and form a tight knit community.
+(During the hard part of winter this may shift slightly to allow us time to travel and we will meet indoors) The longer day will allow for children to bond with each other and form a tight knit community.
 They will be able to help each other learn and grow and hopefully become lifelong friends.

 Tuition for Forest Explorers will be $125 a month.